 Football stadium with streaming cover and oval stand

 The new AZ stadium is located alongside the A9 motorway on the south side of the city of Alkmaar and can accommodate almost 17.000 spectators.
 In a continuous curve, the cover of the stadium follows the varying height of stands, skyboxes and other spaces.
-Starting point in the design by architects ZJA was the personal sporting experience of the spectator: the prefab concrete stand elements are each rounded off differently, so that the stand curves like an oval around the field; a real football theatre.
+Starting point in the design by the architectural studio ZJA was the personal sporting experience of the spectator: the prefab concrete stand elements are each rounded off differently, so that the stand curves like an oval around the field; a real football theatre.

 The Alkmaarderhout, the former stadium of football club AZ, no longer met modern standards; It was out-dated, too small, and only provided makeshift solutions for amenities that should be part of a modern stadium like representative sky boxes, nice offices, catering facilities and facilities for players and supporters.